InSite Elevation Pro System Requirements

 - Operating System: Latest production desktop version of 64-bit Microsoft Windows 10 or Windows 11.
 Windows Server and Windows Insider Dev/Beta channels are not supported.
 Select the system icon in the Windows control panel to check your system specifications.

-- Memory: 16+ GB minimum RAM.
-Working with large projects /or importing complex documents (PDF, DWG, etc) will require more RAM
+- RAM/Memory: 16+ GB minimum/32 GB highly recommended.
+Working with large projects and/or importing complex documents (PDF, DWG, etc) will require more RAM for the best possible performance/stability.

 - Mouse: MS-Mouse compliant.
 Touchpads do not provide suitable precision.